IMPORTANT COURT NOTICE

 > Government > Court > Payment Information > Pay Online.

 Initial Appearances are held the 3rd Wednesday of the month.
 Adult citations will be addressed starting at 2:00 PM.
 Juvenile citations will be addressed starting at 3:30 PM.
-Juvenile proceedings are closed to the public and parent or guardian participation is REQUIRED (must be present during phone calls).
+Juvenile proceedings are closed to the public and parent or guardian participation is REQUIRED (must be present during Zoom calls).

 Defendants may be granted a continuance if requested, which can be done by mail, email, or phone.
 Defendants must advise the Court in writing within 5 days of any change in address while their case is pending, and may retain an attorney at their own expense.